 Breville Single And Double Filter Size Lights Flashing (Solved!)

-You’re in the mood for a good espresso or cappuccino, but your Breville Barista Express is not working and the filter size lights are flashing.
-This can be a very annoying problem, but fortunately, there is a very simple solution.
+If you’re in the mood for a good espresso or cappuccino but find that your Breville Barista Express isn’t working and the filter size lights are flashing, it can be quite frustrating.

 How To Fix The Filter Size Buttons Flashing?

-Scroll down for more detail on how to fix this problem!
+Scroll down for more detailed instructions on how to resolve this problem!

 Breville Single And Double Filter Size Lights Flashing